Some Aspects of Spherical Symmetric Extremal Dyonic Black Holes in 4d N=1 Supergravity: The Equations of Motions

 from the definition of ${\mathcal{F}}^{\Lambda}_{\rho\sigma}$.\\ Before proceeding to the explicit model, we briefly point out the setup in this paper as follows.
 From (\ref{Einsteineq}) we obtain the scalar curvature

 whose dynamics are controlled by $\partial_{\mu}z$ and $z$ together with their complex conjugate.
-It is easily to see that the scalar curvature (\ref{scalarcurv}) becomes a constant if the scalar fields are fixed with respect to the spacetime coordinates, namely $\partial_{\mu}z^i =0$.
-In this paper we particularly consider the case where such situations occur in the asymptotic and the near horizon regions.
-To achieve such a results, firstly, assuming that in the asymptotic region the scalar fields have to be frozen, namely $z^i_0$ and $\partial_{\mu}z^i =0$, there exists a constant $\kappa$ such that the black hole has a constant scalar curvature where $\kappa$ is related to the potential $V$ evaluated at its critical point $(z_0, \bar{z}_0)$.
-Secondly, near the horizon we do similar way as before, namely the scalar fields are freezed to $z^i_h$ and $\partial_{\mu}z^i =0$ and $\kappa$ is related to so called an effective potential evaluated at its critical point $(z_h, \bar{z}_h)$ (see section \ref{sec:EBR}).
-In the rest of this paper we particularly construct the model in which the black holes are spherically symmetric and extremal.
+It is easy to see that the scalar curvature (\ref{scalarcurv}) becomes a constant if the scalar fields are fixed with respect to the spacetime coordinates, namely $\partial_{\mu}z^i =0$.
+In this paper we consider the case where such situations occur in the asymptotic and the near horizon regions.
+To achieve such results, first, assume that in the asymptotic region the scalar fields have to be frozen, namely $z^i_0$ and $\partial_{\mu}z^i =0$.
+Then, there exists a constant $\kappa$ such that the black hole has a constant scalar curvature where $\kappa$ is related to the potential $V$ evaluated at its critical point $(z_0, \bar{z}_0)$.
+Second, near the horizon, similar as before, the scalar fields are freezed to $z^i_h$ and $\partial_{\mu}z^i =0$ and $\kappa$ is related to the so-called effective potential evaluated at its critical point $(z_h, \bar{z}_h)$ (see section \ref{sec:EBR}).
+In the rest of the paper we will construct the model in which the black holes are spherically symmetric and extremal.